 The LEDs were salvaged from two solar walkway lights that had died, so I expect that whatever they were, they probably came from the same batch of LEDs the manμfacturer used.
 I do not know a part number or the expected mcd (millicandela) value.

 The measurements/values shown are the ones caught when I pressed the hold button on my scope.
 The current did not seem to be changing over the few minutes I observed my Beckman 3010 multi-meter, but the frequency kept climbing until it stabilized within +/- 20 Hz.
 The peak voltages were also constantly in flux by about +/- 0.2 Volts.
 The input voltages were not exactly the same.
 I adjusted the voltage to the non-simple version to 1.100 Volts, measured with the Beckman meter, and the input to the simple joule thief ended up as 1.070 Volts.

 The Joule Thief Circuit using Solder Islands Cut From a Wax Paper Cutting Strip.

-Coming as soon as I take some photos and write it up: Is the 5 LED Night Light that plugs into the AC wall socket and uses about 250mW (about 1/4 Watt.)
+The 5 LED night-light that plugs into the AC wall socket and uses about 250mW (about 1/4 Watt.)